suffolklibraries/lgc/content/collections/events/blank-page-haverhill-17-04.md

     content:
       -
         type: text
-        text: 'Join musician Ben Brown and visual artist Catalina Carvajal for this creative workshop for 10-16 year olds at Haverhill Library!
-Explore your innate creativity to spontaneously create exciting and unique works or audio and visual art.
+        text: 'Join arts practitioner Lorna-Jane Garside for this creative workshop for 10-16 year olds at Haverhill Library.
+Learn how to create your own gory special effects makeup looks!
 This workshop is part of '
       -
         type: text
         marks: